Álex Palou: Super GT and Super Formula

 Palou moved back to Japan in 2019 to compete full-time with McLaren Customer Racing Japan in the Super GT GT300 class and TCS Nakajima Racing in Super Formula.
 In Super GT, Palou was partnered with 2004 24 Hours of Le Mans winner Seiji Ara.
 As a team, they scored one podium at Autopolis but ultimately finished fifteenth in the championship.
 In Super Formula, Palou had far more success.
 He won at Fuji Speedway from pole position and, after qualifying on pole at the final round at Suzuka, he looked to be the championship favorite.
 A problem with the ventilation duct early in the race immensely slowed Palou's car down and he finished nineteenth in the race.
 This dropped him to third in the championship in the end.

 IndyCar

 Palou tested an IndyCar in July 2019 with Dale Coyne Racing at Mid-Ohio.

 Dale Coyne Racing (2020)

 2020: Rookie season

 On 19 December 2019, it was announced that Palou would move to the IndyCar Series for a rookie campaign with Dale Coyne Racing with Team Goh.
 His manager in the IndyCar series is former IndyCar driver Roger Yasukawa.

-In his first race for the team at the 2020 Genesys 300 at Texas Motor Speedway he was taken out by fellow rookie Rinus VeeKay.
+In his first race for the team at the 2020 Genesys 300 at Texas Motor Speedway, Palou was taken out by fellow rookie Rinus VeeKay.
 He took his first IndyCar podium at Road America.